Time to read: 10 min

 6. Strengthened Relationships

 Technology is a significant force in supply chain management, but so are the humans wielding it.
-There’s a lot of emphasis on beating your competitors in business, but everyone can enjoy more success by working together.
-You will need to focus on fortifying your relationships with your team members, vendors, and suppliers to increase collaboration and cooperation at each step in the supply chain.
+Maintaining good human relationships should be a high priority for every company, if not the highest priority in doing business.
+It’s always a good idea to focus on fortifying your relationships with your team members, vendors, and suppliers to increase collaboration and cooperation at each step in the supply chain.

-Communication should be your priority.
-Not only is it the first step to building any relationship, but it can also provide you with valuable data and information.
-You can use this additional insight to help improve your external and internal processes, helping everyone become more streamlined and efficient.
+Thorough, accurate, and quick communication should be your priority.
+Not only is good communication the first step to building any relationship, but it can also provide you with valuable operational data and insight.
+You can use this additional information to improve your external and internal processes, and help them become more streamlined and efficient.

-Look for mutually beneficial ways to support both your and others’ goals.
+Also, look for mutually beneficial ways to support both your and others’ goals.
 Share information, proactively solve problems to avoid creating more work, and address unexpected issues as they arise.
-The stronger your relationship becomes, the more you both stand to gain from it.
+Consider hosting a communication workshop for your employees so they may learn effective communication strategies.
+The stronger your communications skills, the more your business stands to gain.

 7. Risk Management and Resiliency